ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 ---

 <div align="center">
 *In Japanese, 'ouchi' (おうち) means 'home' and 'taiko' (太鼓) means 'drum.'
-Together, 'OuchiTaiko' represents the joy of bringing the authentic Taiko experience from the arcade into your own space.*
+Together, 'OuchiTaiko' represents the joy of bringing the authentic Taiko experience from the Arcade into your own space.*
 </div>

 ---